 For facility managers, managing their buildings is a duty, but managing them well is a talent.
 To some, this talent may not seem like much, but being a talented facility team member helps keep the world working safely and efficiently.
 Without facility management, many of today’s buildings would quickly fall into disrepair.

-So, what are facility managers?
+So, what are facility professionals?
 What exactly do they do?
 This week, we’re taking a look at how facility managers keep our collective spaces safe, healthy and productive.

 What is Facility Management?